heremaps/gluecodium/docs/lime_attributes.md

 LIME model trees.
 * **@Async**: *EXPERIMENTAL* marks a function to be generated with support for asynchronous invocation.
 Currently, only works in Dart.
 See [async.md](async.md) for details.
+* **@AsyncDecorator**: *EXPERIMENTAL* marks a callback-based function so that an idiomatic asynchronous variant can be generated for it, without changing C++ or bindings declarations.
+The attribute is platform-agnostic; currently only the Kotlin generator consumes it, emitting `suspend` extension functions for one-shot callbacks.
+Its roles are `Callback`, `Error`, `Result`, `Default`, and optional `Name`.
+See [async.md](async.md#async-decorator-usage) for callback shapes and examples.
+* **@AsyncTaskHandle**: *EXPERIMENTAL* marks the handle class returned by an `@AsyncDecorator` function.
+The optional `Name` value names the parameterless function that cancels the in-flight task, e.g. `@AsyncTaskHandle(Name = "abort")`.
+When the value is omitted, a parameterless function named `cancel` is used by convention.
 * **@Optimized**: *EXPERIMENTAL* marks a type reference of `List<>` type to fetch list elements from C++ to platform side on demand instead of a creating a full platform-side copy.
 C++ list is generated as an `std::vector<std::shared_ptr<>>` in this case.
 This attribute can be applied only to: